kopenkinda/kopenkinda/README.md

 I also stay up-to date with eferything happening in the tech world, if I find something interesting (service/library/article) I share it on my telegram chanel.
 I speak 3 languages: Native Russian, Fluent (C1) English and French.

-I go to the gym and cooking different countries cuisines.
+I go to the gym and enjoy cooking different countries cuisines.
-I also hope you have a good day
+Have a good day!